-Keeping it cool when the nights start heating up
+Keeping your sleep cool when summer starts heating up the nights

-If you find yourself without the luxury of air conditioning, or you simply need to rough it out to save your bank account this summer, we have you covered.
+If you find yourself without the luxury of air conditioning, or you simply need to rough it out to save your bank account this summer, we’ve got 10 terrific ways to stay cool while you sleep this summer.

 2. Adjust your nighttime wardrobe